Jaxelr/Nancy.Metadata.OpenApi/README.md

 ## Missing so far:

 Open Api specifies certain optional objects that havent been implemented at the library level.
 Check the [Current Development Project](https://github.com/Jaxelr/Nancy.Metadata.OpenApi/projects) for more details.

+## Contributing

+Check the [guidelines](https://github.com/Jaxelr/Nancy.Metadata.OpenApi/blob/master/.github/CONTRIBUTING.md) for a simple explanation on how you could help out.